PCB Simulation: How to Simulate a PCB Design

-Once the initial set of schematics has been created, simulated, and evaluated, it's time to create a stackup for the bare board and determine impedance.
-The impedance of high speed nets in your PCB stackup needs to be accurately determined, often with accuracy of greater than 95%.
-The goal here is to take your proposed stackup and use it to determine the trace width that is needed to ensure an interconnect has a required target impedance.
+Once the initial set of schematics has been created, simulated, and evaluated, it's time to create a stack-up for the bare board and determine impedance.
+The impedance of high-speed nets in your PCB stack-up needs to be accurately determined, often with an accuracy of greater than 95%.
+The goal here is to take your proposed stack up and use it to determine the trace width that is needed to ensure an interconnect has a required target impedance.
 Although there are formulas that can be used to size traces with the required width, these formulas might be inaccurate, and a more sophisticated simulation would be needed to determine the impedance of single-ended traces and differential pairs on different signal layers.

-There are some important parameters that your stackup editor needs to use to determine impedance at high frequency:
+There are some important parameters that your stack-up editor needs to use to determine impedance at high frequencies:

 - Copper roughness: This parameter is specific to the manufacturing process, and it will effectively increase the skin effect impedance in a trace.

 - Dielectric dispersion: This parameter tells you how the speed of light and losses vary in the PCB substrate.

 The best PCB impedance calculator utilities inside PCB design simulation tools will include these effects so that impedance can be determined with very high accuracy.
 Once the trace width required for specific nets to have a target impedance (usually 50 Ohms) is determined, it can be set as a design rule in your PCB routing utilities.